1bye/time-picker-svelte/README.md

 > [!TIP]
-> Now time picker works with Svelte 4 and Svelte5 as shadcn or headless!
+> Now time picker works with Svelte 4 and Svelte 5 as shadcn or headless!

 # Time Picker Component for Svelte